pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1255 Grit

+I continue reading my security book, but I need to say this I hate this book now, is very large, very, very large, I don't want to continue to reading anymore, but I know that all this knowledge acquired with this book is a good thing for my software developer career in this point the Grit is coming.
+I have two options, to finish my book or leave it.
+Well, I decide this tomorrow.

 ##### Day 1254 SSH

 Today I read the documentation about SHH and I need to remember how the certificates works, also I notice that I am putting less attention in my work, this is bad because I need to upgrade my skills rather than downgrade them.
 I need to focus on my details and remember why is the reason that I am a programmer.